azizn03/k8s-timestamp/README.md

 - `EKS status`
 - `Load Balancer endpoint`

-The first section of the test has been completed showing the EKS cluster if it has ran correctly it will show as active.
-The next section of the script goes  through the following loop
+The first section of the test has been completed showing the EKS cluster status and if it has ran correctly it will show as active.
+The next section of the script goes  through the following loop:

     url=$(terraform output -raw timestamp_loadbalancer)